Kupe presents the most recent results from Te Hiringa Hauora surveys to monitor health and wellbeing behaviours and attitudes of New Zealanders.

 Kupe was developed by EPI-interactive and Te Hiringa Hauora for the first launch in 2018.
 Since then, Te Hiringa Hauora added more data from different surveys into the tool and continue to improve the tool in-house to ensure it is still relevant and fit for purpose.

 We appreciate precedents shared from the Annual Data Explorer, which was co-developed by EPI-interactive and the Health and Disability Intelligence Unit at the Ministry of Health.

 Data used in Kupe would not have been available without the support and enthusiasm of many individuals, including the people who gave their valuable time to participate in the surveys and the interviewers collecting the data.

 Example: Te Hiringa Hauora & Kupe.
 (2018).
 Health and Lifestyles Survey [Data file].
 Retrieved from https://kupe.hpa.org.nz/#!/

 This work is licensed under a Creative Commons Attribution 4.0 International License.
 For more information view the .

-HPA datasets are available for statistical purposes to researchers working within academic institutions, government agencies and the wider health sector, subject to certain conditions.
-Researchers can apply to access microdata after HPA has released key survey results.
-For more details please visit Accessing HPA's Microdata for Research purposes .
+Our datasets are available for statistical purposes to researchers working within academic institutions, government agencies and the wider health sector, subject to certain conditions.
+Researchers can apply to access microdata.
+For more details please visit Accessing Te Hiringa Hauora Microdata for Research purposes .

 Please note : Kupe may time-out if left inactive for a while or when the internet connection is interrupted, which will cause the screen to grey-out.
 To use the app again, refresh the page.